prodchia/easy_fd_cli/README.md

 That's it.

-Not to recover coins try
+Now to recover coins try

 get_coins coiname